NiranjanDeb/node_hotes_helloworld/Notes/readme.md

 .gitignore : .gitignore file is a special configuration file used in Git repo to specify files
             and directories that should be ignored by Git
 git commit -m "Message you want to send" : it will send the message of changes

+dotenv : the dotenv module in NodeJs is used to manage configuration variables and sensitive information in
+          our application
+          It's particularly useful for keeping sensitive data like API keys, database connection strings, port number and other environment_specific config seperate from our code npm install dotenv
+          - create a .env file
+          - format : var_name = value: